parachutel/deeplabv3plus_on_Mapillary_Vistas/README.md

 ============================================================================
-# Original Documentation by Google TensorFlow DeepLab Developors:
+# Original Documentation by Google TensorFlow DeepLab Developers:
 # DeepLab: Deep Labelling for Semantic Image Segmentation

 DeepLab is a state-of-art deep learning model for semantic image segmentation,